qiboteam/qibo/doc/source/advancedexamples.rst

 of qubits this procedure may be more complex for other Hamiltonians.
 Moreover constructing the full matrix does not scale well with increasing the number of qubits.
-This makes the use of :class:`qibo.base.hamiltonians.TrotterHamiltonian` preferrable as the qubit number increases, however these Hamiltonians are harder to construct.
+This makes the use of :class:`qibo.base.hamiltonians.TrotterHamiltonian` preferrable as the qubit number increases, as these Hamiltonians are not based in the full matrix representation.
+On the other hand a :class:`qibo.base.hamiltonians.TrotterHamiltonian` is more complicated to construct for an arbitrary Hamiltonian.

-To simplify the construction of arbitrary Hamiltonians, Qibo provides the :meth:`qibo.base.hamiltonians.Hamiltonian.from_symbolic` and :meth:`qibo.base.hamiltonians.TrotterHamiltonian.from_symbolic` methods which allow the user to construct Hamiltonian objects just by writing their symbolic form using ``sympy`` symbols.
+To simplify the construction of Hamiltonians, Qibo provides the :meth:`qibo.base.hamiltonians.Hamiltonian.from_symbolic` and :meth:`qibo.base.hamiltonians.TrotterHamiltonian.from_symbolic` methods which allow the user to construct Hamiltonian objects by writing their symbolic form using ``sympy`` symbols.
 For example, the TFIM on four qubits could be constructed as: